xlbrto/xlbrto/README.md

 <br>

 <br>
-<h2 align="center">Projects</h2>
+<h2 align="center">PROJECTS</h2>
 <br>
 <table bordercolor="#66b2b2">
 </td><td valign="top" width="100%">
 <br>
- My site includes my portfolio, alternative ways of getting in touch with me, link to my blog and a small section called "MySpace" just as a homage to the beginnings (because why not?).
+My personal site includes my portfolio, alternative ways of getting in touch with me, link to my blog and a small section called "MySpace" just as a homage to the beginnings (because why not?).
 Just having fun with it.<br>

 <br>
 <div align="center">